nikkatalnikov/apeiron/README.md

 <!-- [![NPM Downloads](https://img.shields.io/npm/dm/apeiron.svg?style=flat-square)](https://www.npmjs.com/package/apeiron)
  -->
 ####**Motivation**
-What is the differnrce between Apeiron and RxJS-DOM?
+What is the difference between Apeiron and RxJS-DOM?

 **Apeiron is not just a syntactic sugar to avoid boilerplate code.
 It is flexible and semantically clean abstraction for M(model) layer.**
 * Apeiron provides unified and simple API for IO of any origin.